Paisan: 3rd Episode

 Francesca, a young prostitute in liberated Rome, takes Fred, a drunken American soldier, to the room where she serves her customers.
 He is not interested in her services and tells her of his futile search for a young woman he met and fell in love with shortly after the liberation of the city six months earlier.
 As he describes the woman, Francesca realises that she is the woman; both of them have changed so much in the short time that has passed that they do not recognise each other.
 When Fred falls asleep, Francesca slips out, asking the landlady to give Fred a piece of paper with her address on it when he awakes, and leaves.
-The next day, Francesca waits in vain for Fred.
-Fred finds the paper with her address in his pocket, assuming that it is the address of a brothel.
-He throws the piece of paper away and leaves the city with his unit.
+The next day, Fred finds the paper in his pocket and throws it away, telling a comrade it was a prostitute's address.
+While Francesca waits for him in vain, he leaves the city with his unit.

 4th Episode

 The southern half of Florence is freed, but fierce fighting continues in the other half, across the Arno river, between Italian partisans and the Germans and their fascist allies.
 All the bridges except the Ponte Vecchio have been blown up, stalling the Allied advance.
-Nurse Harriet learns that the leader of the partisans, "Lupo", is an artist whom she knew in Florence before the war.
+American nurse Harriet learns that the leader of the partisans, "Lupo", is an artist whom she knew in Florence before the war.
 She teams up with partisan Massimo, a man desperate for news of his family, and enters the embattled city through the Vasari Corridor.
 After being held up by a gunfight, Massimo proceeds with his search, while Harriet takes care of a wounded partisan, from whom she hears of Lupo's recent death.

 5th Episode

-Three American military chaplains are welcomed to stay the night at a Roman Catholic monastery in the Appenine mountains West of Rimini.
+Three American military chaplains are welcomed to stay the night at a Roman Catholic monastery in the Apennine Mountains West of Rimini.
 Captain Bill Martin, who is the only one of the chaplains who speaks Italian, acts as interpreter.
 The monks are dismayed to learn from Martin that only he is a Catholic; his two colleagues are a Protestant and a Jew.
 When the guests and their hosts sit down to supper, Martin observes that the monks have nothing on their plates.
 He inquires and learns that the monks have decided to fast in the hope of gaining the favour of Heaven to convert the other two to their faith.
 Despite the rule that meals have to be taken in silence, Martin holds a speech in which he expresses his appreciation for having found his peace again which he had believed to be lost in the tribulations of war.